ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-pivoting/index.md

 <grid-example title='Simple Pivot' name='simple-pivot' type='generated' options='{ "enterprise": true, "exampleHeight": 605, "extras": ["alasql"], "modules": ["serverside", "rowgrouping", "menu", "columnpanel"] }'></grid-example>

+## Full vs Partial Store

+The Pivoting mechanics are almost identical with the [Full Store](/server-side-model-row-stores/) and [Partial Store](/server-side-model-row-stores/).
+The difference is that when using the Partial Store, data will be requested in blocks and could be requested to have sorting and / or filtering applied.

+All the examples presented in this section use the Partial Store as it covers all the semantics found when using both store types.

 ## Example: Pivot Column Groups

 The example below demonstrates server-side Pivoting with multiple row groups where there are multiple value columns ('gold', 'silver', 'bronze') under the 'year' pivot column group.
 Note the following: